shad0wrunner/spb-imperium/galaxy/factions.md

   The Head Master and the Circle of Regents will not tolerate any obstruction in their search for intellectual and technological advancement.

 ## Jol-Nar (TI4)

+`"We cannot halt progress for the sake of morality.
+If you have not the stomach for science, then I suggest you depart Wun-Escha immediately" (c) Doctor Sucuban`

+>Garin System
+>* Population: 3.22 billion
+>* Goverment: Circle of Regents
+>* Leadership: Headmaster
+>* Disposition: Aloof
+>* Tendencies: Scientific
+>
+>  *The Hylar technologies which have become so widespread across the galaxy represent a mere fraction of the Universities' advanced capabilities.*

   Most technological devices used in the galaxy today have at least one or two components originating from the Jol-Nar laboratories.
 During the height of the Lazax Imperium, the galaxy was even more reliant on underlying Jol-Nar technology and the knowledge of the aquatic Hylar.
 This reliance on Jol-Nar engineers and skills was one of the key factors leading to the total collapse of galactic civilization and its descent into the Dark Years that followed the Twilight Wars.